mantidproject/mantid/dev-docs/source/CLion.rst

 ###################

 - To build all targets, navigate to ``Build > Build All in 'Debug'``.
 Check that the build command displayed in the Messages window is running the correct cmake executable from your conda installation.
-- To build a specific target, select it in the configurations drop-down menu and click the hammar icon next to it.
+- To build a specific target, select it in the configurations drop-down menu and click the hammer icon next to it.

 If this fails, you may need to open CLion from a terminal with your conda environment activated.